 If you need to have your passport renewed before leaving Manitoba, consult your home country’s embassy or consulate: 25 local Consular corps (in Winnipeg) or Foreign embassies and consulates in Canada (most are in Ontario).
 Some consulates conduct outreach programs where they bring services like passport renewals to Manitoba.
 Contact your consulate.

 - Visa – you may need a visa to enter a country to visit.
 It is important to find out the entry/exit requirements before you buy your ticket.
-You can check with the specific country’s embassy or consulate (call or check online).
-If you are using a travel agency to book tickets, they should advise you about entry/exit requirements.
+You can check with the specific country’s embassy or consulate or go to the Government of Canada’s Travel Advice and Advisories.
+You will also learn about the current issues in a particular destination like natural hazards or safety and security conditions.
+If you are using a travel agency to book tickets, they should also advise you about entry/exit requirements.

 - Proof of your valid PR status – If you are a permanent resident, you will need proof of your PR status when you return (this applies to all family members who are permanent residents, including children).
 If you are re-entering Canada by commercial carrier (plane, train, boat or bus), you can present: